How could Parents Develop Creative Activities for Children?

 Play with textured paint.
 Encourage your child to add sand, dirt or sawdust to paint and use this to decorate boxes or make paintings.

 Make invisible ink out of a mixture of lemon juice and water.
 Your child can write a secret message with the ink.
-When its dry, they can hold the paper up to the light and see the message reappear.
+When it’s dry, they can hold the paper up to the light and see the message reappear.

 Find a large cardboard box and see what your child can come up with.
 It could become a robot costume, plane, puppet theatre and so on.